Toowoomba - West

 Toowoomba - West is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Toowoomba - West, as evaluated at the latest Census held on 28 August 2016, comprised 85.9% houses and 14.1% other dwellings including semi-detached homes, apartments, and 'other' dwellings.
-This compares to Non-Metro Qld's 81.4% houses and 18.6% other dwellings.
-Home ownership in Toowoomba - West was at 29.6%, with mortgaged properties at 39.0% and rented dwellings at 31.4%.
-The median monthly mortgage repayment in the area was $1,733, while the median weekly rent figure was recorded at $340.
-In comparison, Non-Metro Qld had average mortgage repayments of $1,517 and weekly rents of $310.
-Nationally, Toowoomba - West's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+Dwelling structure in Toowoomba - West, as evaluated at the latest Census held in 2016, comprised 85.9% houses and 14.1% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Non-Metro Queensland's structure of 81.4% houses and 18.6% other dwellings.
+The level of home ownership in Toowoomba - West was at 29.6%, with the remaining dwellings either mortgaged (39.0%) or rented (31.4%).
+In this area, the median monthly mortgage repayment was $1,733 as of 2016, which is higher than Non-Metro Queensland's average of $1,517.
+The median weekly rent figure in Toowoomba - West was recorded at $340, compared to Non-Metro Queensland's $310.
+Nationally, Toowoomba - West's mortgage repayments were lower than the Australian average of $1,863 as of 2016, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing